 What to Expect During Surgery

-• Surgical Planning: Dr. Cohen explains the specific procedure, including the approach, expected outcomes, and potential risks.
+- Surgical Planning: Our ENT specialist explains the specific procedure, including the approach, expected outcomes, and potential risks.

 Frequently Asked Questions About Thyroid and Parathyroid Disorders